Guru Purnima (Hindu)

 Diwali (Hindu)

 Diwali is a Hindu festival of lights.
 It symbolizes the spiritual “victory of light over darkness, good over evil, and knowledge over ignorance”.
-Jains, Sikhs and some Buddhists also celebrate… Read More
+It is a five day festival with… Read More